ikanias/tagis/README.md

 # TAGIS - Trustification Automation of Generating Image SBOMs
-A tool for automating images' SBOM files for analysis
+A tool for creating SBOM files from Docker images automatically
 --------------------------------------------------------------------------
 This tool works under the Trustification project (https://github.com/trustification/trustification) and the Exhort project (https://github.com/RHEcosystemAppEng/exhort)